johntao/blog-2025/src/content/default/tasty-human-written-post.md

 ---
 title: "Tasty Human-Written Post"
-description: "My take on AI vs human writing: they're good at keywords, I prefer random thoughts and humor.
-Gotta earn that living somehow!"
+description: "My take on AI vs. human writing: AI spreads words like an evangelist; I chase random thoughts and humor."
 pubDate: 2025-10-14
 tags: []
 ---

-## Human vs AI First Impression!
+## Human vs AI First Impression

 Note: This post is written by me :D

-I think the AI-generated one has already updated my current status (surprisingly!?) well
+I think the AI-generated (first three) posts has already updated my current status well

 The first thing I notice is that they're good at capturing the keywords and expand it to a certain extent